junxit/us-congress-bills-111/metadata.md

 - 2010-07-26 — Ms. Norton moved to suspend the rules and pass the bill, as amended.
 - 2010-07-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 250 - 124 (Roll no. 467). (text: CR H6017-6018)
 - 2010-07-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 250 - 124 (Roll no. 467).(text: CR H6017-6018)
+- 2010-07-27 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.